 Both Viera and Villalobos recommend using community resources to make divorce more attainable for those on a tight budget.

 Leah suggested contacting the local bar association to see if there are any free clinics or attorneys who might take pro bono cases.
 Leah concurred with Theresa about the necessity of securing legal advice, even if filling out your own paperwork, especially if there are children involved.

 Theresa suggests using free or low-cost resources from local libraries and self-help centers and shared that some public law school libraries are free and open to the public.

 Time is money in the legal arena.
 Many lawyers charge $100-$450 per hour (Lefkowitz); so, according to Theresa, you need to “become organized, be organized, and keep all financial documents, correspondence, and other pertinent information in one place to be helpful to you and your attorney, whether you settle a divorce in court or outside of it.”

 The more organizing, leg work, discussion, and decisions you can make without a lawyer’s assistance, the more you will save in both time and money.
 The side benefit to discussing everything from how to divide property, to how to handle visitation, is that the final plan, which will become court orders, will be your plan instead of what is imposed by the courts!
 If there’s any way to get your ex to cooperate and make as many decisions as possible, the better off you will be!

 No matter what your financial situation, a divorce is an unwanted expenditure of funds.
-This situation becomes even more complicated for stay at home parents and those who have been limited in their ability to work during marriage.
+This situation becomes even more complicated for stay-at-home parents and those who have been limited in their ability to work during the marriage.
 Though still an expensive endeavor, there are steps one can take to reduce the financial burden and still find a way to escape a failed marriage!